-ETFs vs mutual funds: Which are right for you?
+ETF vs. mutual fund: Which is right for you?

 What are ETFs?

-An exchange-traded fund (ETF) is a collection of assets sold as one.
-The most popular ETFs track major indexes such as the S&P 500 or FTSE 100; buying a share gives you a piece of every stock in that index.
-These days you can find ETFs tracking nearly every form of investment.
-They are a relatively cheap and liquid way to invest in just about any asset or strategy.
+An exchange-traded fund (ETF) is a collection of assets bundled and sold as a single investment.
+The most popular ETFs track major indexes such as the S&P 500 or FTSE 100.
+Buying a share gives you a piece of every stock in that index.
+These days you can find ETFs that track nearly every form of investment.
+They’re a relatively low-cost and liquid way to invest in almost any asset or strategy.

-ETFs trade on exchanges, like stocks, with prices fluctuating throughout the market day.
+ETFs trade on exchanges, like stocks, with prices that fluctuate throughout the day.

 What are mutual funds?